-- 6. Buildings should be designed to avoid the appearance of having a long, continuous building wall and to break up visual mass and bulk.
-Consider a combination of design techniques to achieve this including, but not limited to: - a.
+- 6. Buildings should be designed to avoid the appearance of having a long, continuous building wall.
+Consider a variety of approaches to achieve this including, but not limited to: - a.
 Façade modulation that provides variation in the building wall. - b.
-Building mass separation between all, or part, of a single building to create the appearance of multiple buildings. - c.
-Use of varying architectural styles, building heights, and/or roof pitches to reduce the apparent size of a building. - d.
-Multi-family residential development with a variety of building mass, scale, and type (e.g. townhomes, carriage houses, apartments, etc.). - 7.
+Separation between all or part of the building to create the appearance of multiple buildings. - c.
+Use of varying architectural styles, building heights and/or roof pitches to create the appearance of smaller, attached buildings. - 7.
 As redevelopment occurs adjacent to Barton Creek and Mallard Creek greenways, orient buildings to the greenway. - 8.
 Locate surface parking lots to the side or rear of buildings that front on public streets and/or greenways.